 When starting selling on Amazon, the first question everybody faces is what to sell and where to find it.
 For new sellers, some categories are going to be restricted, but a lot of them will be automatically allowed as your seller account matures.

-The best categories to start with are Books, Home and Kitchen, Toys, Groceries, etc. I would not really limit myself at the start and would sell products and any category which is enabled for my account.
+The best categories to start with are Books, Home, and kitchens, Toys, Groceries, etc. I would not really limit myself at the start and would sell products and any category which is enabled for my account.

 Where To Find Products To Sell On Amazon